godotengine/godot-docs/tutorials/3d/fps_tutorial/part_three.rst

 Let's go over what's happening:

-First we define a variable to see whether or not we can reload.
+First we define a variable to see whether or not this weapon can reload.

-We first check to see if we are in this weapon's idle animation state because we only want to be able to reload when we are not firing. equipping, or unequipping.
+Then we check to see if the player is in this weapon's idle animation state because we only want to be able to reload when the player is not firing, equipping, or unequipping.

-Next we check to see if we have spare ammo, and if the ammo already in our weapon is equal to a fully reloaded weapon.
+Next we check to see if the player has spare ammo, and if the ammo already in the weapon is equal to a fully reloaded weapon.
-This way we can assure we're not going to reload when we have no ammo or when the weapon is already full of ammo.
+This way we can assure the player cannot reload when the player has no ammo or when the weapon is already full of ammo.

 If we still can reload, then we calculate the amount of ammo needed to reload the weapon.

-If we have enough ammo to fill the weapon, we remove the ammo needed from ``spare_ammo`` and then set ``ammo_in_weapon`` to a full weapon/magazine.
+If the player has enough ammo to fill the weapon, we remove the ammo needed from ``spare_ammo`` and then set ``ammo_in_weapon`` to a full weapon/magazine.

-If we do not have enough ammo, we add all of the ammo left in ``spare_ammo``, then set ``spare_ammo`` to ``0``.
+If the player does not have enough ammo, we add all of the ammo left in ``spare_ammo``, and then set ``spare_ammo`` to ``0``.

 Next we play the reloading animation for this weapon, and then return ``true``.

-If we could not reload, we return ``false``.
+If the player could not reload, we return ``false``.

 _______

 Now we need to add reloading to the rifle.
-Open up ``Weapon_Rifle.gd`` and add the following global variables:
+Open up ``Weapon_Rifle.gd`` and add the following class variables:

 ::